 BayTrust’s grants budget is allocated into four areas as per the below.
 Allocations to each area and the annual budget is decided by the BayTrust Board on an annual basis, noting that a degree of flexibility will be maintained between the budgets of each area throughout the year.

 All applications are submitted online.
 If you are unable to apply online, please contact the office, and we will provide assistance.
 Once your application has been submitted online, you will receive an acknowledgement confirming that we have recieved it.

-Grant applications up to $20,000 are reviewed monthly by committee, and groups are advised to apply two to three months before they require the funds.
+Grant applications up to $20,000 are reviewed monthly by committee, and groups are advised to apply three months before they require the funds.

 Grant applications for $20,001 and over are reviewed quarterly by the full board and groups are encouraged to apply at least three to six months in advance of when they require the funds to ensure that their application will be reviewed in time.